FriederikeBock/ALICEPCGtutorial/Afterburners/generalOverviewAfterburner.md

   * Furthermore, the macros to calculate the systematics of the different analysis techniques \(_FinaliseSystematicErrors\[Calo,Conv,ConvCalo,Merged,Dalitz\]\_\[$SYSTEM$ENERGY\].C\),_ the combination macros for the mesons/gammas from different reconstruction techniques_ \(CombineMesonMeasurements\_\*.C, CombineGammaResults\_\*.C\) as well as comparison macros among different energies and particles \(_CombineNeutralPion\*.C, CompareCharged\*.C, CompareGamma\*.C_\).
 Most of these are tailored to specific energies and cannot be used as generalized macros, but have either been used for the corresponding publications or for the preliminary creation.
   * Additional import macros contained in the main directory regarding the publications are the _CalculateReference.C_, _CalculateSignificanceToPYTHIA.C, ComputeCorrelationFactors.C, TestMtScaling.C_ which can be used in a slightly more general way.
 In addition to these there are more specific macros, which were used for the publications \(p-Pb mesons and the first meson paper\), which are not necessarily maintained any longer.
   * The compilation macros of the external inputs for different data files from ALICE and other experiments \(_PrepareChargedPionDataALICE\*.C,ProduceExperimentalDataGraphsPbPb.C_\) and theory predictions \(_ProduceTheoryGraphs\*.C_\) can also be found here.
+  * In addition to these the [_CompileCorrectGammaV2.C_](https://gitlab.cern.ch/alice-pcg/AnalysisSoftware/tree/master/CompileCorrectGammaV2.C) is stored here, which needs to be adjusted to contain your user-name and path to RooUnfold-headers if you want to run the direct photon extraction.
+  * Last but not least a very helpful shell-script to create soft-links on your computer to one common software directory is stored here [_prepareResultsDirectory.sh_](https://gitlab.cern.ch/alice-pcg/AnalysisSoftware/tree/master/prepareResultsDirectory.sh). it is recommended to only checkout the PCG-repository once and then create soft-links to that directory in whatever other directory you are running the analysis on different data sets.
+It can be run by typing:
+    ```
+        bash $PATHTOPCGGIT/prepareResultsDirectory.sh $USERNAME [pp2760GeV,pPb5TeV,pp7TeV,pp8TeV,pp13TeV]
+    ```
+    with the last parameter being optional and the $USERNAME which needs to be added including the path.
+If the last parameter is used the number of links will be reduced in the main-dir to only include the necessary macros for that specific collision system.

 * [**CocktailInput**](https://gitlab.cern.ch/alice-pcg/AnalysisSoftware/tree/master/CocktailInput):
   Contains the output files from the cocktail generation on the grid, which are needed as input for the Afterburners once they are final.
 Furthermore, contains the final processed files by _PrepareCocktail.C_ if they are close to preliminary or publication.
 We ask everyone not to commit too large root files here, as these will blow up the size of the repository and cannot be deleted fully again.